Why Are Resources for Mental Health Important?

 - VetChange: A free online program targeted toward veterans who want to quit drinking alcohol, it includes educational resources, as well as tools like a goal and progress tracker.

-LGBTQ+ veterans are especially at risk of developing a substance abuse problem.
+LGBTQ+ veterans are especially at risk of developing a substance use disorder.
 Resources for LGBTQ+ veterans can help them get the mental health and medical care they deserve.

 Mental Health Resources for Young People